Fort William school raffle donated Maradona and Pele-signed boots

 Lochaber High School in Fort William is raising money for its pipe and wind bands.

-Principal teacher of music, Mark Reynolds, said the school was amazed and delighted to be given the football boots.
+Teacher Mark Reynolds said the school was amazed and delighted to be given the football boots.
 The raffle will be drawn next month.

 Pele was a member of Brazilian national teams that won three World Cup championships, and he is Brazil's all-time leading scorer with 77 goals in 92 games.